Stocks are a great investment vehicle since they can generate high returns, but they also come with significant risk.

 The company is known for its development and manufacturing of microprocessors, graphics chips, motherboard chipsets, and everything else computer hardware.

-Intel is one of the most prominent names when it comes to the semiconductor industry, so investing in them can be considered extremely low risk.
+Intel is one of the most prominent names in the semiconductor industry, so investing in them can be considered extremely low risk.

 The company announced an overwhelming 77.5% market share versus its closest competitor AMD on x86 CPUs, a considerable growth from its previous year.